-Styrsö is located in the middle of the southern island and around 1400 people inhabits the island.
-Here you can find a Post office, shops, cafés, guesthouses and restaurants.
-There are plenty of places to swim, be that a child-friendly sandy beach, a pier or flat cliffs.
+Styrsö is located in the middle of the southern archipelago and around 1400 people inhabit the island.
+Here you can find a post office, shops, cafés, guesthouses and restaurants.
+There are plenty of places to swim, from child-friendly sandy beaches, to piers and flat cliffs.
 There are also great fishing spots on the south side of the island.

 Cruise through the beautiful archipelago and fish for mackerel, get a feel of the salty sea on an exciting lobster cruise or buy a fishing permit and go fishing in the lakes around Gothenburg.

 Gothenburg has a lot to offer and sometimes it’s hard to choose between all the fun.
 But don't worry!
 We have handpicked 10 must-dos that you simply can’t miss out on – even when you’re short on time.

 Gothenburg has an exciting mix of historic buildings and contemporary design.
 We have put together a guide to some of the most important sights when it comes to design and architecture.